vuevert/Vert-Core/README.md

 ## Introduction

-Vert is a library that is designed for manage and build middle or large scale projects which are based on Vue.
-Vert has it own best practice and design pattern, and comes with several APIs to help you to do some software engineering stuff.
-Maybe you will think it is something like `Angular + Vue` if you have ever used both of them.
+Vert is a library which is designed for building an OOP application which is based on Vue.
+It provides some function and decorators to help you to build an oop application.
+Generally speaking, it is something like "Angular in Vue".

 If you feel bad about it, please just stop - it is not the time to use Vert for your project.